vibakar/notes-app/README.md

-# Full-Stack Notes App – Dockerized Setup
+# Notes Notes App – Dockerized Setup

 This project includes a **React frontend**, **Node.js backend**, and **PostgreSQL database**, all containerized using Docker Compose.